snakster/cpp.react/reference/Domain.h/TransactionStatus.md

 This class allow to wait for a asynchrounous transactions started with [AsyncTransaction](AsyncTransaction.html).

 An instance of `TransactionStatus` shares ownership of its internal state with any transactions it is monitoring.
-The instance itself is a move-only type.
+The instance itself is a move-only type, i.e. each transaction status manages a unique state.
 A single `TransactionState` can monitor multiple transactions and it can be re-used to avoid repeated state allocations.

 ## Synopsis